Choosing the right tier

 More information

-For more details about the reporting tiers, visit the External Reporting Board's website.
+For more details about tiers and the standards, visit the External Reporting Board's website.